 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-This article deals with lactose intolerance, ie enzyme deficiency, rather than lactose allergy, ie IgE-mediated reaction - which is covered in the separate article Food Allergy and Food Intolerance.
+This article deals with lactose intolerance, which is the result of an enzyme deficiency, rather than lactose allergy, which is an IgE-mediated reaction.
+For information about allergy, see the separate Food Allergy and Food Intolerance article.

 - Lactose is a disaccharide sugar found exclusively in milk.
 Absorption of lactose is dependent upon the enzyme lactase.

-- Lactase is the enzyme that hydrolyses lactose to the monosaccharides, glucose and galactose, and is in the tips of the villi of the small intestine.
+- Lactase is the enzyme that hydrolyses lactose to the monosaccharides, glucose and galactose and is present in the tips of the villi of the small intestine.

 - It is argued that it is only because we have the unusual habit of ingesting milk from other species, usually the cow, that the enzyme persists beyond the age of weaning.